-Since 1 April 2013, every Health and Wellbeing Board (HWB) in England has put together a statement of needs for medicine services in their area.
-This is called pharmaceutical needs assessment (PNA).
+Each health and wellbeing board in England has to produce a statement of need for medicine services in their area.
+This is called a pharmaceutical needs assessment (PNA).

-Pharmaceutical services include the services you get from your chemist.
-These are an important part of the overall health care system and help to improve people’s health and wellbeing.
+These services include the services you get from your chemist.
+They're an important part of the overall health care system and help to improve people’s health and wellbeing.

-The NHS uses this information to help them decide where to open new pharmacies in our area.
-It will also help to show where services are needed and limit having lots of the same services in the same area.
+The NHS uses the PNA to help them decide where to open new pharmacies in our area.
+It helps to show where services are needed and limits having lots of the same service in the same area.

-The PNA will help the decisions of the council and the NHS including the Barnsley Clinical Commissioning Group.
+The PNA also helps the decisions of the council and the NHS.
+This includes those of the South Yorkshire Integrated Care Board.

-- Information about local pharmacies and the services they currently provide.
+- Details of local pharmacies and the type of services they provide.

 - Other local pharmaceutical services, such as dispensing GP surgeries.

-- Relevant maps relating to providers of pharmaceutical services in the area.
+- Maps relating to providers of these services in the area.

-- Services in neighbouring Health and Wellbeing Board areas that might affect the need for services.
+- Services in other health and wellbeing board areas that might affect the need for services.

 - Potential gaps in provision and likely future needs.